UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Related Work

 \textbf{Shadow removal using paired data: } Deep neural networks have been able to learn the properties of a shadow region efficiently when the network is trained in a fully supervised manner.
-Such setup requires paired data that means the shadow and shadow-free version of the same image are fed as input to the network.
-Qu \etal \cite{qu2017deshadownet} proposed an end-to-end learning framework called Deshadownet for removing shadow where they extract multi-scale contextual information from different layers.
+Such setup requires paired data which means the shadow and shadow-free versions of the same image are fed as input to the network.
+Qu \etal \cite{qu2017deshadownet} proposed an end-to-end learning framework called Deshadownet for removing shadows where they extract multi-scale contextual information from different layers.
 This information containing density and color offset of the shadows finally helped to predict the shadow matte.
-The method ST-CGAN, a two-stage approach was proposed by Wang \etal \cite{wang2018stacked}, presents an end-to-end network that jointly learns to detect and remove shadow.
+The method ST-CGAN, a two-stage approach proposed by Wang \etal \cite{wang2018stacked}, presents an end-to-end network that jointly learns to detect and remove shadows.
 This framework was designed based on conditional GAN \cite{isola2017image}.
-In SP+M-Net \cite{le2019shadow}, physics based priors were used as inductive bias.
+In SP+M-Net \cite{le2019shadow}, physics-based priors were used as inductive bias.
 The networks were trained to obtain the shadow parameters and matte information to remove shadows.
-However, these parameters and matte details were pre-computed using the paired samples and the same were regressed in the network.
-Further Hu \etal \cite{hu2019direction} designed a shadow detection and removal technique by analyzing the contextual information in image space in a direction aware manner.
+However, these parameters and matte details were pre-computed using the paired samples, and the same were regressed in the network.
+Further, Hu \etal \cite{hu2019direction} designed a shadow detection and removal technique by analyzing the contextual information in image space in a direction-aware manner.
 These features were then aggregated and fed into an RNN model.
 In ARGAN \cite{ding2019argan}, an attentive recurrent generative adversarial network was reported.
 The generator contained multiple steps where shadow regions were progressively detected.
-A negative residual based encoder was employed to recover the shadow-free area and then a discriminator was setup to classify the final output as real or fake.
-In another recent framework RIS-GAN \cite{zhang2020ris}, using adversarial learning shadow removal was performed using three distinct discriminators negative residual images.
-Subsequently shadow removed images and the inverse illumination maps were jointly validated.
+A negative residual-based encoder was employed to recover the shadow-free area and then a discriminator was set up to classify the final output as real or fake.
+In another recent framework, RIS-GAN \cite{zhang2020ris} used adversarial learning shadow removal was performed using three distinct discriminators negative residual images.
+Subsequently, shadow-removed images and the inverse illumination maps were jointly validated.